 How Much Does Liposuction Cost?

-Liposuction costs vary depending on a number of factors, including the skill of your surgeon, the area you live in, and how many areas you are having treated.
+Liposuction costs vary depending on a number of factors, including the skill of your surgeon, the area you live in, and how many areas are being treated.
 Philadelphia plastic surgeon Dr. David Bottger will give you an exact quote with all fees included during your consultation.
 If necessary, we do offer affordable plastic surgery financing plans to help you meet your budget.

-Unfortunately, in Pennsylvania, state law requires only a medical license to perform liposuction.
+Choosing your surgeon is the most important part of the liposuction process.
+It is absolutely essential to choose a surgeon who has board certification in plastic surgery and extensive training with all liposuction techniques.
+Unfortunately, Pennsylvania state law only requires a medical license to perform liposuction.
 Therefore, unqualified physicians have begun offering cut-rate liposuction procedures at significantly reduced costs.
-People seduced by what they perceive as a great deal often come to regret it when they have to spend much more on revision surgery to correct bad liposuction outcomes done by these unqualified doctors.
+People seduced by what they perceive as a great deal often come to regret it when they are forced to spend much more on revision surgery to correct bad liposuction outcomes as a result of these unqualified doctors.

 5-Star Average Rating

 Awesome and professional.
 I had liposuction done and am fully satisfied with my results.

 Liposuction is not a treatment for cellulite, stretch marks, or sagging skin.
 It is solely designed to help contour areas of stubborn fat.
 In some cases, fat reduction may help improve the appearance of cellulite, but this is not guaranteed.
 It is a myth that cellulite is caused by fat.
 Women (and some men, although cellulite predominantly affects women) of all ages and weights can be affected.
 The main risk factors for cellulite are: